yieldi-labs/docs/README.md

 1) The AVS can stream token incentives through the IBC channel with destination the `TOR:AVS` pool.
 2) The incentives are added into the pool which are credited to the pool LPs.

+## BTC LSP Support

+Yield collection for BTC LSPs are also possible.
+1) BTC locked in a script are parsed by the BTC LSP
+2) This can be delegated to a AVS which would be IBC compatible
+3) The AVS streams yield through IBC to YIELDI pools on THORChain where it is swapped to BTC
+4) The BTC is held in a yield account until it is ready to be streamed or claimed by the BTC user

+## Trust Assumptions

+Users stake their LST with the LSP, which is secured by the base-layer protocol (ETH, BTC).
+When delegated to an AVS, the LSP monitors for double-signing behaviour and slashes.
+Yieldi does not hold or care about the staked balance, or slashing concerns.

+Only the streaming yield is routed via THORChain and deposited into a Yield Account temporarily.
+This Yield Account is secured by THORChain's economic guarantees and it's Incentive Pendulum.
+The user can claim or request their yield is streamed to them, reducing the period of time they have to trust the protocol with.

+Yieldi can also be deployed on any cross-chain liquidity protocol which has the following technical requirements:
+1) Is IBC compatible
+2) Has token-pools
+3) Has ETH and BTC layer 1 liquidity available

 # Summary

 YIELDI - a yield-collecting service for the Eigenlayer Ecosystem is outlined.
 The following are the discrete components: